cult-of-coders/grapher/docs/named_queries.md

 ## Counters

-You can ofcourse use the same paradigm to use counts:
+You can of course use the same paradigm to use counts:
 ```js
 // static query
 query.getCount((err, count) => {